mne-tools/mne-python/doc/source/manual/mne.rst

 is reflected in the current direction vector listed in the channel information, see above.

-.. note:: The raw data files output by mne_compute_raw_inverse can    be converted to mat files with mne_raw2mat ,    see :ref:`BEHCBCGG`.
+.. note:: The raw data files output by mne_compute_raw_inverse can be converted to mat files with mne_raw2mat, see :ref:`convert_to_matlab`.
 Alternatively, the files can be read directly from Matlab using the routines in the MNE Matlab toolbox, see :ref:`ch_matlab`.
 The evoked data output can be easily read directly from Matlab using the fiff_load_evoked routine in the MNE Matlab toolbox.
-Both raw data and evoked output files    can be loaded into mne_browse_raw ,    see :ref:`ch_browse`.
+Both raw data and evoked output files can be loaded into mne_browse_raw, see :ref:`ch_browse`.